Why Dating Apps Fail

 Selection mechanism Browse profiles, judge photos Play a game, match on gameplay compatibility

-When you see a profile Before any interaction After a mutual match
+When you see a profile Before any interaction After a chat match

 Match threshold Mutual swipe on appearance Gameplay alignment — low bar by design

-Messaging Varies — often open or pay-gated Chat opens only on mutual yes
+Messaging Varies — often open or pay-gated Chat opens only when both people choose to continue after a game

 User verification Optional or absent Liveness verification required for all users